spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/add-nutanix-cloud-account.md

 tags: ["data center", "nutanix"]
 ---

  Once the Private Cloud Gateway (PCG) is installed, the Nutanix cloud account must be added to Palette.
-The required fields to add the cloud are pre-defined by the system administrator during the cloud registration process.
-These cloud-specific fields vary based on the cloud type.

 ## Prerequisites